AnesBenmerzoug/embedded-tfluna/examples/esp32c3/README.md

-# ESP32 C2 TF-Luna I2C Sync Example
+# ESP32 C2 TF-Luna Example

 The structure of this example was generated using esp-generate version 0.5.0